Skip to main content

 pub fn new() -> Extensions

-Create an empty Extensions store.
+Create an empty Extensions store with no parent.

 pub fn insert<T>(&self, val: T) -> &T